gary-archer/oauth.websample.final/README.md

 ## Components

-Cookies are managed solely by OAuth Agent and OAuth Proxy utility components on the API side of the architecture:
+Cookies are managed solely by OAuth Agent and OAuth Proxy utilities on the API side of the architecture:

 ![SPA Architecture](./images/spa-architecture.png)